Veerappa Nayaka

 Veerappa Nayaka is a 1999 Indian Kannada-language biographical film, directed by S. Narayan, starring Vishnuvardhan and Shruti.
 It is a story of a Gandhian's son turning into a terrorist.
 This was also the first film in Vishnuvardhan and Narayan's combination and the movie ran for 50 weeks at the box office.
+This film is quite important in studying the history of the production of the Indian flag through the ages.
+The film uses the location of garag village, which was the place where the flag was made by a weaving village before it was certified by the Bureau of Indian Standards.

 Plot

-The story is about Veerappanayaka, a Gandhian whose son turns into a terrorist.
+An innocent man's son becomes a terrorist.